 - 1 1/2 cups semi-sweet chocolate chips

-- Pour in unbaked pie shell and bake for about 50 minutes until done.
+- Bake for about 50 minutes until done.
 It will be a little jiggly but no big wobbles.
 Allow to cool before slicing.
 Enjoy!

 Will you celebrate pi day?
 What is your favorite kind of pie?